VICTORY! Google Prohibiting Prostitution Advertisements and Re-Categorizing Sexually Violent Content

 - adult themes in family content (refers to content appearing appropriate for children but containing themes such as violence, sex, vulgarity, etc. or content depicting children or children’s characters in an inappropriate manner)

 Why is this significant?
 Because categorization of content with rape, sexualization of minors, prostitution etc. as “adult content” by corporations like Google normalizes sexual assault and all forms of sexual exploitation.
-By calling it “adult,” it sends the message that somehow this type of harmful material is okay for adults to view, so re-categorization is pivotal.
-Mainstream promotion of prostitution makes buying people for sex seem ordinary and possibly even ethical: but decades of research and survivor testimony documents the extensive and long-lasting psychological, physical and emotional harm prostitution causes.
-These ads encourage society to think prostitution is harmless, and the messaging surrounding thse advertisements gives people the illusion that those being compensated for so-called “dates” and sexual encounters made the choice free of marginalizing or coercive factors and is even “empowering” (which is almost never the case).
+Calling it “adult” sends the message that somehow this type of harmful material is okay for adults to view, so re-categorization is pivotal.
+Mainstream promotion of prostitution makes buying people for sex seem ordinary and possibly even ethical, but decades of research and survivor testimony documents the extensive and long-lasting psychological, physical, and emotional harm prostitution causes.
+These ads encourage society to think prostitution is harmless, while the messaging surrounding these advertisements gives people the illusion that those being compensated for so-called “dates” and sexual encounters made the choice free of marginalizing or coercive factors, and that sugar dating is even “empowering” (which is almost never the case).

 While we applaud Google’s recent changes, there’s still a lot Google needs to do – and we will continue pressuring them.
 Most immediately, and specifically related to their new advertising policy, Google needs to remove all prostitution apps from Google Play, including well-known “sugar dating” site SeekingArrangement (Apple App Store has blocked this app, and so should Google).
 This leaves the doors open to sex buyers and other predators to easily gain access to economically vulnerable people – a door it seems Google is trying to close with the Compensated Sexual Acts policy.
 Google should be consistent with their policies across all platforms.